Yacouba Isaac Zida: 2014 Burkinabé uprising

 During the 2014 Burkinabé uprising, President Compaoré resigned on 31 October 2014 and army chief Honoré Nabéré Traoré announced that he was taking over as head of state, but his claim to power was immediately contested by a group of junior officers headed by Zida, who aligned himself with the protesters.
 On 1 November 2014, the armed forces unanimously backed Zida to lead the country in an interim capacity towards the 2015 presidential election.

-On 17 November 2014, a civilian, Michel Kafando, was chosen to replace Zida as transitional head of state, and he was sworn in on 18 November.
-Kafando then appointed Zida as Prime Minister of Burkina Faso on 19 November 2014.
-In the transitional government, appointed on 23 November, Zida held the defense portfolio in addition to his role as Prime Minister.
+On 17 November 2014, a civilian, Michel Kafando, was chosen to replace Zida as transitional head of state, on 18 November he was sworn in and appointed Zida as Prime Minister of Burkina Faso.
+In the transitional government, appointed on 23 November, Zida held the defense portfolio in addition to his role as prime minister.

 In mid-2015 there was a dispute between Zida and the Regiment of Presidential Security.
-In early July it was reported that he had resigned, but he refuted the reports and criticized the press for careless reporting.
+In early July, he refuted media reports that he had resigned, and criticized the press for careless reporting.
 Nevertheless, he faced opposition from the military as well as Compaoré supporters, leaving him in a precarious position, although he maintained the support of Sankarists led by Bénéwendé Sankara.
 On 19 July 2015, President Kafando stripped Zida of the defense portfolio and took over the portfolio himself.
 He also dismissed Auguste Denise Barry, who was closely associated with Zida, from his key post as Minister of Territorial Administration and Security.